icon : Java Glossary

 Deviant Art: glossy, trendy

-Dry Icons: free, spare, modern looking
+Dry Icons: free with backlinks, spare, modern looking

 Duke